-For these reasons, a Workplace Violence Risk Assessment (WPVRA) should be completed at least annually, although each organization should have its own processes for determining how often to complete an assessment, and when to evaluate the effectiveness of the process.
+For these reasons each organization should have its own processes for determining how often to complete an assessment, and when to evaluate the effectiveness of the process as often as necessary.
 Generally speaking, revisions are needed when there is a change in the nature of the workplace, type of work, or conditions of work.
 Changes could include:

 - layout or design

 - increased or decreased staffing levels

 - increased resident acuity

-- increased resident population
+• increased resident population